chadhietala/ember-bundles/README.md

 });
 ```

-I don't know if adding semantics to Ember is the best solution but rather have the file directory be source of truth of what is lazy and what is not lazy.
+I don't know if adding semantics to Ember is the best solution but rather have the file directory or annotations be the source of truth.